 Comprehensive Packing Guide List for Everest Base Camp Trek.

-Trekking gears is not only protecting your body it is means of to success your trek.
+Trekking gears are not only protecting your body it is means of to success your trek.
 Complete Guide for the Everest Base Camp Trekking Gears and Equipment List.
-Trek to Everest Base Camp is on the list of every mountain lovers and adventurers.
+Trek to Everest Base Camp is on the list of every mountain lover and adventurer.
 Before heading out to the trek, one must pack necessary items as packing itself is a challenge.
 Especially for first-timers, it can be very confusing and challenging to pack for the trek.
 Thus, a packing list is important to best prepare for the Everest Base Camp Trek.

 There are various aspects that trekkers need to keep in mind for packing, like the season and duration of the scheduled trek.
 They should keep in mind that the list incorporates the basic items, and it can vary from person to person, depending on the need and preference.
 As per an individual’s requirement, they can pack the necessary things.
 All the items should be of good quality so that the whole trek can go smoothly.